ibexa/documentation-developer/docs/cookbook/displaying_children_of_a_content_item.md

 The Query Controller is a predefined custom content view Controller that runs a Repository Query.

-If you need to create a simple query it's easier to use the Query Controller than to build a completely custom one, as you will not have to write custom PHP code.
+If you need to create a simple Query it's easier to use the Query Controller than to build a completely custom one, as you will not have to write custom PHP code.
 Like with a [Custom Controller](#using-a-custom-controller), however, you will be able to use properties of the viewed Content or Location as parameters.

 The main file in this case is an `AppBundle/QueryType/LocationChildrenQueryType.php` file which generates a Query that retrieves the children of the current Location.